nlpxucan/WizardLM/README.md

 ## Fine-tuning

-We fine-tune WizardLM using code from this [repo](https://github.com/AetherCortex/Llama-X).
+We fine-tune WizardLM using code from [L](https://github.com/AetherCortex/Llama-X).
 We fine-tune LLaMA-7B with the following hyperparameters:

 | Hyperparameter | LLaMA-7B |